Monishamacharla/digital-product-pass/dpp-tutorial/README.md

 #### Step 5 - Print the QR-Code

-Print the QR Code from the nearby printer and paste it in the specific Part in the Arena -X. Ensure that the QR code is securely attached and easily scannable.
+Print the QR Code from the nearby printer and paste it in the specific Part in the Arena-X. Ensure that the QR code is securely attached and easily scannable.
 Test the scanning functionality to verify that the encoded information can be retrieved accurately.

 Great!
 The data provisioning process has been successfully set up.
 It is now ready for data exchange within the dataspace.
 This means that all necessary configurations and integrations have been completed, ensuring efficient data sharing.